 Restricted currencies refer to currencies that have been subjected to specific controls by the respective government to ensure the relative stability of those currencies, at least that’s often the official stance.
 This in contrast with freely convertible currencies or closed currencies.
-Find out more about the current restricted currencies list.

 Contents